facelessuser/coloraide/docs/src/markdown/color.md

 ## Color Matching

-Color objects can take in raw data points or a CSS style string input.
+As previously mentioned, `#!py3 Color()` objects can take in CSS style string inputs.
 The string matching logic is exposed via the `match` method.
-By default, we can just give it a string, and it will return a `ColorMatch` object.
+We can simply give it a string, and it will return a `ColorMatch` object.
 The `ColorMatch` object will have the matched color as a `Color` object, and the `start` and `end` points it was located at.

 ```color
 Color.match("red")
 ```

 By default it matches at the start of the buffer and returns a color if it finds one.
-If desired, we can do a `fullmatch` which requires the entire buffer to match the color.
+If desired, we can do a `fullmatch` which requires the entire buffer to match a color.

 ```color
 Color.match("red and yellow")